 If and when Phase II begins, it would present a second opportunity for companies that did not win in Phase I and were denied BEAD funding to bid for RDOF funding.

-In October 2020, the FCC adopted rules creating the 5G Fund for Rural America.40 The fund is expected to distribute up to $9 billion from the USF over 10 years to bring voice and broadband services to areas that are unlikely to see unsubsidized deployment of 5G networks.
+In October 2020, the FCC adopted rules creating the 5G Fund for Rural America.45 The 5G Fund is expected to distribute up to $9 billion from the USF over 10 years to bring voice and broadband services to areas that are unlikely to see unsubsidized deployment of 5G networks.
 Funds are to be awarded to providers, including satellite operators, to serve areas that are not served by an unsubsidized 4G Long Term Evolution (LTE) or 5G broadband service provider.
-The FCC plans to award support through a competitive reverse auction.
-Further, the FCC announced it would award support in two phases:
+The FCC plans to award support through a competitive reverse auction in two phases:

 The Broadband Deployment Accuracy and Technological Availability Act (P.L.
-116-130; enacted in 2020) requires the FCC to use data collected for the National Broadband Map to determine areas eligible for the 5G Fund.
+116-130), enacted in 2020, requires the FCC to use data collected for the National Broadband Map to determine areas eligible for the 5G Fund.
 Among other requirements, the law directs the FCC to collect and display (on a map) specific location-level information about broadband services available throughout the country and implement a public challenge process.
-The FCC released the initial National Broadband Map showing U.S. mobile coverage in August 2021.41 In November 2024, the FCC released the fifth iteration of its National Broadband Map.42 Additional iterations of the map are expected later in 2025.
+The FCC released the initial National Broadband Map showing U.S. mobile coverage in August 2021.46 In November 2024, the FCC released the fifth iteration of its National Broadband Map.47 Additional iterations of the map were expected late in 2025, but no update has been released as of the publication date of this report.

 The FCC adopted its most recent rules on the 5G Fund on August 14, 2024.
 In its order, the FCC

-As the FCC considers reorienting the High Cost Program toward broadband deployment, Congress may take an interest in monitoring these efforts and assessing whether legislative action might be necessary to provide additional congressional direction to the agency.
+As the FCC continues to refocus the High Cost Program toward broadband deployment, Congress may take an interest in monitoring these efforts and assessing whether legislative action might be necessary to provide additional congressional direction to the agency.
 Congress might consider several options for the High Cost Fund, discussed below.

-As it appears that demand for federal support for tribal broadband deployment is high, Congress could weigh whether to refocus parts of the High Cost Fund on tribal areas or create a tribal entity priority for the program during the application process, bidding process, or both.
-In 2020, the FCC implemented a tribal priority window as part of the 5G Fund for Rural America, which provided an opportunity for tribes to directly access specified spectrum in the 2.5 GHz band over their lands.48 A similar priority for other broadband deployment funding on tribal lands could complement tribal spectrum efforts and help tribes meet build-out requirements of future complementary programs.
+Considering the ongoing gap in broadband accessibility between people living on tribal lands and the United States more broadly,55 Congress could weigh whether to reallocate parts of the High Cost Fund to tribal lands or create an RDOF tribal entity priority during the application process, the bidding process, or both.
+For example, in 2020, the FCC implemented a tribal priority window as part of the 5G Fund for Rural America, which provided an opportunity for tribes to directly access specified spectrum in the 2.5 GHz band over their lands.56 A similar priority for other broadband deployment funding on tribal lands could complement tribal spectrum efforts and help tribes meet build-out requirements of future complementary programs.

-The information in the latest National Broadband Map may allow the FCC to better evaluate future funding needs of high-cost areas, including whether future planned processes, such as RDOF Phase II, remain necessary.
-As there may be continued focus in the 119th Congress on program redundancy and potential duplication of funding,49 Congress could consider whether to eliminate the High Cost Program and instead make permanent newer broadband deployment programs, funded through annual appropriations (e.g., the BEAD Program).
+Given the updated National Broadband Map and that the NTIA continues to approve final BEAD Program proposals,57 the FCC could evaluate future funding needs for high-cost areas, including whether planned expenditures, such as the RDOF Phase II Auction and a 5G Fund Auction, remain necessary.
+As there has been continued focus in the 119th Congress on program redundancy and potential duplication of funding,58 Congress could consider whether to eliminate the High Cost Program and instead make permanent newer broadband deployment programs to be funded through annual appropriations (e.g., the BEAD Program).

-Since much of the funding that Congress has provided is intended for deploying fixed broadband infrastructure, the FCC could proceed with providing additional support for mobile broadband deployment (e.g., potentially through the 5G Fund for Rural America).
-However, the FCC acknowledged that an evaluation of the impact of the BEAD and other broadband programs on future mobile deployments may be necessary before changing course.53 The latest iteration of the National Broadband Map may allow both the FCC and Congress to better visualize how federal investments are closing the digital divide and which of these programs may be the most effective.54 Further, with many federal broadband programs targeted to the deployment of fixed broadband, another consideration for Congress may be whether to transition the High Cost Fund to focus entirely (or mostly) on mobile broadband deployment.
+Historically, the USF has supported the deployment of fixed60 broadband infrastructure.
+Other programs, including the BEAD Program, were originally intended to support fixed broadband, too, but that has been changing, most recently with NTIA allowing satellite providers to apply for BEAD Program funding.61 The FCC could follow suit and provide support for satellite or non-fixed62 broadband deployment (e.g., the 5G Fund for Rural America).
+The FCC acknowledged that an evaluation of the impact of the BEAD and other broadband programs on future mobile deployments may be necessary before changing course.63 Congress may wish to study (or direct the FCC to study) how existing federal investments are closing the digital divide and which of these programs may be the most effective.64 Another consideration for Congress may be whether to transition the High Cost Fund to focus entirely (or mostly) on mobile broadband deployment.

-According to one estimate, "internet service providers (ISPs) have defaulted on $3.3 billion of the $9.2 billion total in RDOF awards. ...
-Meaning 1.9 million of approximately 5.2 million eligible RDOF locations are no longer scheduled to receive service."55 Some stakeholders and policymakers have deemed the RDOF Phase I auction unsuccessful because of issues such as the FCC's lack of sufficient vetting of bidders before the auction.56 This may have played a role in the shift of recent broadband efforts (e.g., broadband funding in the American Rescue Plan Act of 2021 [ARPA; P.L.
+Some stakeholders and policymakers have deemed the RDOF Phase I auction unsuccessful because of the fund's high default rate,65 caused by issues such as the FCC's lack of sufficient vetting of bidders before the auction.66 This may have played a role in the shift of recent broadband efforts (e.g., broadband funding in the American Rescue Plan Act of 2021 [ARPA; P.L.
 117-2] and the IIJA) from the FCC to other agencies, such as NTIA and the Department of the Treasury.
 Congress could, for example, conduct oversight to examine the reasons for defaults, assess the FCC's administration of the program, and explore whether leftover funding should be added to a future phase of RDOF or whether this funding should be diverted to other purposes, such as the options described above.

 Congress could also choose to leave the High Cost Fund in place within its current framework.
 Such a path forward could provide ongoing stability for the program but could also insert uncertainty in that it would not address the continuing issues related to the contribution factor or contribution base (see "USF Program Fund Contributions" below).

-Congress converted the EBB to a program called the Affordable Connectivity Program (ACP) in Title V of the IIJA and appropriated $14.2 billion to remain available until expended; once expended, the program would end.
-As written in statute, the ACP differed from the Lifeline Program in its funding structure, benefits levels, and provider and beneficiary eligibility requirements.59 ACP offered broader and more generous eligibility provisions and higher monthly subsidies to cover the charge of residential broadband service—up to $30 per month in most cases and up to $75 per month on tribal lands.
-In addition, ACP provided one-time discounts of up to $100 for connected laptops, desktop computers, or tablets purchased by subscribers from participating broadband providers.
+The ACP differed from the Lifeline Program in its funding structure, benefits levels, and provider and beneficiary eligibility requirements.72 The ACP offered broader and more generous eligibility provisions and higher monthly subsidies to cover the charge of residential broadband service—up to $30 per month in most cases and up to $75 per month on tribal lands.
+In addition, the ACP provided one-time discounts of up to $100 for connected laptops, desktop computers, or tablets purchased by subscribers from participating broadband providers.
 It also expanded eligibility criteria for participating providers and imposed public outreach and consumer protection requirements.
-Finally, ACP awarded grants to entities in nonprofit and government sectors to expand program outreach to historically underrepresented communities.60
+Finally, the ACP awarded grants to entities in nonprofit and government sectors to expand program outreach to historically underrepresented communities.73

-In its report on the future of the USF,63 the FCC suggested that it might consider expanding Lifeline consumer eligibility requirements to align with the less restrictive ACP requirements.
-It also recommended deferring consideration of relaxing Lifeline provider eligibility requirements to align with the ACP, pending further evaluation.64 Beyond the recommendations in the FCC's report, options for Congress could include requiring FCC action to "facilitate and fund" Lifeline consumer outreach programs similar to those established for the ACP and establish consumer protection provisions for Lifeline based on those established for the ACP.65
+In its report on the future of the USF,74 the FCC suggested that it might consider expanding Lifeline consumer eligibility requirements to align with the less restrictive ACP requirements.
+It also recommended deferring consideration of relaxing Lifeline provider eligibility requirements to align with those of the ACP, pending further evaluation.75 Beyond the recommendations in the FCC's report, options for Congress could include requiring FCC action to "facilitate and fund" Lifeline consumer outreach programs similarly to those established for the ACP and establish consumer protection provisions for Lifeline based on those established for the ACP.76

 During the COVID-19 pandemic, Congress established the $7.171 billion Emergency Connectivity Fund (ECF) through ARPA (P.L.
 117-2).
-The ECF allowed schools and libraries to purchase eligible equipment and services for students, school staff, and library patrons.76 For example, ECF had wider coverage than E-Rate for wireless services delivered to a range of end-user devices, such as laptops and tablets.77 Congress intended the funding as an emergency supplement to the E-Rate program to purchase services and hardware not eligible for E-Rate funding.
+The ECF allowed schools and libraries to purchase eligible equipment and services for students, school staff, and library patrons.86 For example, ECF had wider coverage than E-Rate for wireless services delivered to a range of end-user devices, such as laptops and tablets.87 Congress intended the funding as an emergency supplement to the E-Rate Program to purchase services and hardware not eligible for E-Rate funding.

-As of November 1, 2023, the program supported approximately 18 million students, 11,500 schools, 1,070 libraries, and 128 consortia and provided nearly 13 million connected devices and over 8 million broadband connections in all 50 states, the District of Columbia, and U.S. territories.78
+As of November 1, 2023, the year before the program ended, the ECF supported approximately 18 million students, 11,500 schools, 1,070 libraries, and 128 consortia and provided nearly 13 million connected devices and over 8 million broadband connections in all 50 states, the District of Columbia, and U.S. territories.88

 The Further Consolidated Appropriations Act, 2024 (P.L.
 118-47), rescinded funds from the ECF.
 Specifically, Congress provided in Section 639 that "the unobligated balances of amounts made available under section 7402(c)(2)(A) of the American Rescue Plan Act of 2021 (Public Law 117–2), $1,768,000,000 are hereby rescinded not later than September 30, 2024."

-As with the Lifeline Program and the ACP, assessing the collective impact of ECF and BEAD funding on network construction and broadband adoption may prove difficult until construction is fully completed and services are available.
+As with the Lifeline Program and the ACP, assessing the collective impact of ECF funding on broadband adoption and use may prove difficult until construction is fully completed and services are available.
 Once such an assessment has been conducted, the FCC may consider, for example, expanding the list of technology and services eligible for E-Rate, such as those that were made available through the ECF, and giving equal priority to category one and category two services.

-NTIA—in response to a Government Accountability Office (GAO) recommendation made in 202279—intends to submit a report to Congress on federal broadband coordination by May 31, 2026.80 The report is intended to "identify barriers and statutory limitations that limit the beneficial alignment of broadband programs and offer potential legislative changes."81 Congress may wish to examine whether E-Rate and BEAD could be funding redundant infrastructure in schools (schools may be designated as BEAD "Community Anchor Institutions" and may therefore be eligible for funding through both programs) and explore ways to obtain status updates on the agency's findings prior to 2026.
+NTIA—in response to a Government Accountability Office (GAO) recommendation made in 202289—intends to submit a report to Congress on federal broadband coordination by May 31, 2026.90 The report is intended to "identify barriers and statutory limitations that limit the beneficial alignment of broadband programs and offer potential legislative changes."91 Congress may wish to examine whether E-Rate and BEAD could be funding redundant infrastructure in schools (schools may be designated as BEAD "Community Anchor Institutions" and may therefore be eligible for funding through both programs) and explore ways to obtain status updates on the agency's findings prior to 2026.

-The Rural Health Care (RHC) Program allows rural health care providers to pay rates for internet and telecommunications services similar to those paid by their urban counterparts, making telehealth services more affordable in rural areas.82 The COVID-19 pandemic brought increased attention to the need for reliable high-speed internet services for health care providers and their patients.
-The pandemic also accelerated the adoption of telehealth services, which some observers perceived as increasingly critical in providing health care in rural areas of the country.83 The RHC has two permanent programs—the Healthcare Connect Fund (HCF) Program and the Telecommunications Program—and a three-year program—the Connected Care Pilot Program.84
+The Rural Health Care (RHC) Program allows rural health care providers to pay rates for internet and telecommunications services similar to those paid by their urban counterparts, making telehealth services more affordable in rural areas.92 The COVID-19 pandemic brought increased attention to the need for reliable high-speed internet services for health care providers and their patients.
+The pandemic also accelerated the adoption of telehealth services, which some observers perceived as increasingly critical in providing health care in rural areas of the country.93 The RHC has two ongoing programs—the Healthcare Connect Fund (HCF) Program and the Telecommunications Program—and a three-year program—the Connected Care Pilot Program.94

-The FCC established the Telecommunications Program in 1997.89 The program subsidizes the difference between urban and rural rates within a state for telecommunications and voice services to facilitate the use of telemedicine and telehealth.90 This program provides nonprofit or public health care providers in rural areas with access to telecommunications services at rates reasonably comparable to rates charged in urban areas of a state.
+The FCC established the Telecommunications Program in 1997.98 The program subsidizes the difference between urban and rural rates within a state for telecommunications and voice services to facilitate the use of telemedicine and telehealth.99 This program provides nonprofit or public health care providers in rural areas with access to telecommunications services at rates reasonably comparable to rates charged in urban areas of a state.

-Congress could direct the FCC to reevaluate the current list of eligible entities and report its findings to Congress.
-At this time, the FCC may provide HCF Program support only to "eligible entities," as listed in the Communications Act.95 "Non-eligible" consortia members in rural areas are currently ineligible to receive HCF funding; they only receive any lower rates secured through their consortium.
-Congress could also consider directing the FCC to allow some non-eligible consortia members to receive funding on a case-by-case basis if such funding could be shown to benefit the community.
+At this time, the FCC may provide HCF Program support only to "eligible entities," as listed in the Communications Act.
+Congress could direct the FCC to reevaluate the current list of eligible entities and report its findings to Congress.104 "Non-eligible" consortia members in rural areas are currently ineligible to receive HCF funding; they only receive any lower rates secured through their consortium.
+Other options for Congress could include directing the FCC to allow some non-eligible consortia members to receive funding on a case-by-case basis if such funding could be shown to benefit the community, and providing new funding for a second round of Connected Care Pilot Program grants.

-In accordance with Section 254(d) of the Communications Act, the FCC requires any entity that provides interstate or international telecommunications services to the public for a fee to contribute a percentage of its interstate and international telecommunications revenues to the USF (called the "contribution factor").96 The act also grants the FCC permissive authority to assess contributions such that "any other provider of interstate telecommunications may be required to contribute to the preservation and advancement of universal service if the public interest so requires."97 Contributions are determined quarterly, calculated based on the ratio of total projected quarterly costs of the USF programs to contributors' projected interstate and international telecommunications revenue.
-Providers may pass through the USF contribution cost to end users.98
+In accordance with Section 254(d) of the Communications Act, the FCC requires any entity that provides interstate or international telecommunications services to the public for a fee to contribute a percentage of its interstate and international telecommunications revenues to the USF (called the "contribution factor").105 The act also grants the FCC permissive authority to assess contributions such that "any other provider of interstate telecommunications may be required to contribute to the preservation and advancement of universal service if the public interest so requires."106 Contributions are determined quarterly, calculated based on the ratio of total projected quarterly costs of the USF programs to contributors' projected interstate and international telecommunications revenue.
+Providers may pass through the USF contribution cost to end users.107 Broadband service is not a telecommunications service.

-The amount households pay for the "pass through" has been relatively stable in recent years, but the contribution factor has increased significantly—from 17.4% of revenues in the second quarter of 201599 to 36.6% in the second quarter of 2025.100 These increases are in large part due to a decline in the contributions revenue base; that is, providers are reporting a declining share of telecommunications revenues and an increasing share of non-telecommunications revenues.101 USF demand and disbursements, however, have remained relatively stable over the past decade—in 2014, USF disbursements were $7.82 billion;102 in 2024, disbursements were $8.59 billion.103 These figures indicate that the declining contribution base may be the primary driver of the increased contribution factor, rather than increased demand from consumers.
+While the amount households pay for the "pass through" has not changed much in recent years, the contribution factor has increased significantly—from 16.7% of revenues in the second quarter of 2015108 to 38.1% in the fourth quarter of 2025.109 These increases are in large part due to a decline in the contributions revenue base; that is, providers are reporting a declining share of telecommunications revenues and an increasing share of non-telecommunications revenues (e.g., broadband, equipment rentals, video services).110 USF demand and disbursements, however, have remained relatively stable over the past decade—in 2014, USF disbursements were $7.82 billion;111 in 2024, disbursements were $8.59 billion.112 These figures indicate that the declining contribution base may be the primary driver of the increased contribution factor, rather than increased demand from consumers.

 Changing how the FCC assesses USF contributions could be one way to reduce the contribution rate, while still maintaining the necessary level of funding for the four USF programs.
-That goal could be achieved, for example, through legislation to confirm the FCC's authority to assess contributions based on broadband revenues or to expand the FCC's authority to assess contributions on the broadest range of revenues, such as digital advertising and certain other online services that benefit from broadband networks (e.g., from edge providers that provide content, applications, or services over the internet, such as Amazon, Facebook, Google, and Netflix).
-Regarding the latter option, without congressional action to provide the FCC with the authority to assess fees on edge providers, the FCC would need to determine that their services meet the statutory definition of "telecommunications" and that the contributions would be in the public interest.
+That goal could be achieved, for example, through legislation to confirm the FCC's authority to assess contributions based on broadband revenues—which it currently cannot do under Title II of the Communications Act.
+Congress could also expand through legislation the FCC's authority to assess contributions on the broadest range of revenues, such as digital advertising and certain other online services that benefit from broadband networks (e.g., from edge providers that provide content, applications, or services over the internet, such as Amazon, Facebook, Google, and Netflix).
+Regarding the latter option, without congressional action to provide the FCC with the authority to assess fees on edge providers, the FCC would need to determine that their services meet the statutory definition of "telecommunications" and that the contributions would be in the public interest.116

 Congress could also direct revenues collected from one or more radio spectrum auctions to fund the USF.
-A typical spectrum auction may take five or more years to complete, and revenues would not be available until the auction was completed.105 The FCC's general spectrum auction authority expired on March 9, 2023, and the agency cannot conduct any spectrum-related activity until it is renewed.
+A typical spectrum auction may take five or more years to complete, and revenues would not be available until the auction was completed.118

-Table 3 describes legislation under consideration in the 119th Congress that would affect the USF or its individual programs.
+Table 2 describes legislation under consideration in the 119th Congress that would affect the USF or its individual programs.
+For example, legislation has been introduced that would

 Sponsor |